Hari Singh: Partition and accession

 Pressure from Prime Minister Jawaharlal Nehru and Deputy Prime Minister Vallabhbhai Patel eventually compelled Singh to appoint his son and heir, Yuvraj (Crown Prince) Karan Singh, as Prince Regent of Jammu and Kashmir in 1949, although he remained the titular Maharaja of the state until 1952 when the monarchy was abolished by Nehru's government.
 He was also forced to appoint the popular Kashmiri leader Sheikh Abdullah as the prime minister of Kashmir.
 He had a contentious relationship with both Nehru and Abdullah.
 Karan Singh was appointed 'Sadr-e-Riyasat' ('Head of State') in 1952 and Governor of the State in 1964.
-Abdullah would later be dismissed from his position as prime minister of Kashmir and jailed by Karan Singh.